Colorado Court Records

 How Do I Find Federal Court Records?

-Records of criminal cases filed in federal district courts within Colorado can be accessed by utilizing the public terminal located at the clerk’s office.
+Records of criminal cases filed in federal district courts within Colorado can generally be accessed by utilizing the public terminal located at the clerk’s office.
 These records can also be obtained by subscribing and accessing the court’s Public Access to Court Electronic Records (PACER) platform.
 The PACER portal can be used to search through the appellate case records.
 It also includes a case locator tool that residents can use for nationwide searches.

 Are Trial Transcripts Open to the Public?